Who The Hell Is This Mike Guy Anyway?

 The Royal Alexandra Theater was built in 1907.
 It was located in an old run down, industrial area of the city mostly known for its factories and numerous warehouses.
 To liven up the neighborhood and provide patrons with a place to go before and after performances, Ed bought a nearby warehouse building.
 Shortly after he renovated the building into a restaurant and to cut costs, Ed's Warehouse served a set meal of prime rib, mashed potatoes and peas.

 Along King Street, he later opened Ed's Seafood, Ed's Folly, Ed's Chinese, Ed's Italian and Old Ed's restaurants.
-The area now attracted both local residents and tourists alike to the previously neglected King Street and served up to six thousand meals a night.
+The area now attracted both local residents and tourists alike to the previously neglected King Street and served upwards of six thousand meals a night.
 Ed truly was a genius, he had created one stop shopping for both dinner and theater the Ed Mirvish way.

 Both large and small black and white autographed photos were plastered over all of the restaurants walls and support pillars.
-There were literally hundreds of photos of the many movie stars who had appeared at The Royal Alex along with politicians, musicians and many other famous people who had come to Toronto.
+There were literally hundreds of signed photos from the many movie and theater stars who had appeared at The Royal Alex.
+Also photos of politicians, musicians, athletes and other famous people who had come to Toronto.
 They had all been guests of Ed and his wife Anne at Ed’s Warehouse.

-For the most part, the photos were framed in cheap black wooden frames and the exact same frames could be purchased at any local Kresge store back then.
+For the most part, the photos were all framed in cheap black wooden frames and the exact same frames could be purchased at any local Kresge store.
 The framed pictures were affixed to the wall with small metal clamps on both the top and the bottom.
 On one of my visits, I realized that anyone with a small hammer could easily tap out one of the framed pictures from the clamps.

 To be honest it actually looked like it belonged on the wall.